websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

    server.basePath: "/o/portal-search-elasticsearch-monitoring/monitoring-proxy"
    ```

 Liferay 7.3 supports only Elasticsearch 7.9+ via the out-of-the-box Liferay Connector to Elasticsearch 7.
-The matrix of pre-upgrade stacks you are migrating from is more numerous, and it's important to understand the high-level steps required to safely navigate from your existing stack to the Liferay 7.3 stack.
-The most basic scenario includes
+The matrix of pre-upgrade stacks you are migrating from is more numerous, and it's important to understand the high-level steps required to navigate safely from your existing stack to the Liferay 7.3 stack.

 ## What's Next